 The Rules of Venture Capital 2010

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »The mating dance that entrepreneurs do with prospective investors--venture-capital firms, angels or even just friends and family members--has obvious parallels to the dating scene.
+Opinions expressed by Entrepreneur contributors are their own.The mating dance that entrepreneurs do with prospective investors--venture-capital firms, angels or even just friends and family members--has obvious parallels to the dating scene.

 On the one hand, you don't want to seem so eager for a term sheet that the investor thinks you're desperate and tries to low-ball you.
 On the other, you don't want to appear so aloof and arrogant that the investor passes on your deal because he doesn't think you need his money.

 With the stock market rallying and banks beginning to lend again, the market for early-stage capital is once again showing signs of life.
 While last year I was urging my clients to keep knocking on doors until they got a meeting, this year I'm busy advising them on the finer points of equity vs. convertible debt.
 Though it's too soon to know if our clients will get funded or at what valuation, they're starting to line up meetings with investors--and, in the case of one client, three meetings this week.
 So, while the experts expect the market for angel financing to remain flat this year, at least the fish seem to be biting.

 Here are some things to keep in mind when you walk into the shark tank:

 1. Do your homework.
 It's not enough to go in with a well-researched business plan, slide deck or financial model.
 You need to study up on each investor you pitch and find out what kind of deals he's looking for.
 For example, does the investor prefer B2C or B2B business models?
 What types of deals has his firm funded in the past?
 Is the investor looking for immediate cash flow or is he patient enough to watch your company grow over time?